Raftie/node2vec/README.md

 This is a copy of Eliorc Node2Vec.
 The code has been changed to support multiprocessed probability computations.
 Goal is to speed up the steps before word2vec starts running.

+Change 9/9
+Chunked precompuation of probabilities is possible.
+Needs to write some files to temp folder.

 # Node2Vec
 [![Downloads](http://pepy.tech/badge/node2vec)](http://pepy.tech/project/node2vec)